 - No strong segmentation needs

-- Alt: Dual circuits + Edge Router
+- Alternative: Dual circuits + Edge Router

 Buyer Framework

-This is the buyer framework.
 Treat each item as a decision gate.

 Architecture Patterns